desin80/B3AT/README_EN.md

 >
 > This project currently does **NOT** include any data moderation or user authentication system.
 This means **anyone** can upload data or manually add battle records.
 > If you plan to deploy this service in a public environment, please be aware of the risk of data pollution.
+>
+> **If you need the version with an admin system and the new database, please visit the admin branch:** > [https://github.com/desin80/B3AT/tree/admin](https://github.com/desin80/B3AT/tree/admin)

 ---